Office of Research Administration

 Where can I find funding program announcements and solicitations? — ORA’s Funding Opportunities page is a good place to start.

 Where can I find the University ID numbers and other government information my application is asking for? — Some of the more frequently requested information follows.
-Be sure to contact your ORA Grants Administrator early in the proposal process, to ensure that your application contains accurate information and meets the sponsor's requirements.
+Contact your ORA Grants Administrator early to ensure that you have accurate information and meet the sponsor's requirements.